Correcting nonignorable nonresponse bias in turnout estimation using callback data: Discussion

 \section{Discussion}

 Nonresponse remains a crucial issue in election surveys.
-This paper demonstrates how the stableness of resistance (SOR) model, combined with callback and census data, can adjust for nonignorable missingness in both outcomes and covariates.
+This article demonstrates how the SOR model, with callback and census data, can adjust for nonignorable missingness in both outcomes and covariates.
 Our approach captures declining likelihood of voting among more reluctant respondents and produces turnout estimates close to official statistics.
 The SOR assumption is most plausible when political interest and local environment remain stable across adjacent call attempts, though it may break down over longer periods.
 Its justification requires case-specific domain knowledge, and sensitivity analysis is essential to evaluate robustness against possible violations.
 Our work complements the RRI framework of \citet{bailey2024polling,bailey2025countering}.
 Whereas RRI relies on randomized survey features, SOR leverages callback data without randomization.
-Although the NRFU study indeed encompasses an RRI design, the RRI approach is not applicable here due to weak association between randomized design features and response as shown in Section~\ref{ssec:rri} in the Supplementary Material.
-In contrast, the two-stage callback design made SOR particularly suitable in this setting.
+Although the NRFU study encompasses an RRI design, the RRI approach is not applicable here due to weak association between randomized design features and response as shown in Section~\ref{ssec:rri} of the Supplementary Material.
+In contrast, the two-stage callback design made SOR particularly suitable here.
 Future studies should combine both approaches when applicable to exploit their complementary strengths.
 Finally, while we focus on nonresponse bias, overreporting also threatens survey validity.
 This issue may be less severe in the NRFU study, which uses post-election mail surveys, but remains a concern for pre-election settings.
-Addressing both overreporting and nonresponse is critical for improving the accuracy of political surveys.
+Addressing both overreporting and nonresponse is critical for improving political survey accuracy.

+\paragraph{Acknowledgments} We are grateful to valuable comments from the editor and four anonymous reviewers.
+This work is partially supported by the National Natural Science Foundation of China (42450214) and the National Key R\&D Program of China (2022YFA1008100).

+\paragraph{Data Availability Statement} Replication code for this article is available at \citet{li2026replication} at https://doi.org/10.7910/DVN/TNABTF.

-\paragraph{Supplementary material} The Supplementary Material contains further illustration for the stableness of resistance, estimation methods with multiple callbacks, proof of theorems and unbiasedness of estimating equations, and additional simulations and real data analysis results.
+\paragraph{Supplementary Material} The Supplementary Material contains further illustration for the stableness of resistance, estimation methods with multiple callbacks, proof of theorems and unbiasedness of estimating equations, and additional simulations and real data analysis results.

 \putbib \end{bibunit}

 {